Trusts

 Attacking Active Directory trust relationships requires a good understanding of a lot of concepts (what forests and domains are, how trusts work, what security mechanisms are involved and how they work, ...).
 Consequently, this page is lengthy, especially in the theory and resources parts, but I did my best to include all the necessary info here.

-Pro tip: take a look at the table of contents on the right panel, it will allow you to browse the page more easily.
+Pro tip: use the page outline on the right panel, to browse it more easily.

 Forest, domains & trusts